OPALX-project/OPALX-project.github.io/Examples/FFA.md

 3. Tracking through an analytical horizontal FFA field model with RF acceleration
 4. Tracking through an analytical vertical FFA field model

-The following workflows have been checked with OPAL 2.4.0_2.
-Note that examples checked against OPAL 2.0.0 are given at the bottom of the page, for this very old version of OPAL.
+The following workflows have been checked with OPAL-2021.1.0.
+Note that examples checked against older versions of OPAL, 2.4.0 and 2.0.0 are given at the bottom of the page.

 # Tracking through an analytical field model